RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 The 30 MB Fixed plan is free; it's designed for training and prototype purposes.

-All paid (250 MB and above) Fixed plans support replication and backups (daily and instant).
+All paid (250 MB and above) Fixed plans support multi-zone replication and backups (daily and instant).

 If you need additional resources, you can update your subscription at any time.